 Some (fictional!) social scientists are interested in looking at this historical data, to learn how average income per person was related to other variables associated with the county's economic, health and social well-being.
-Here are four questions that the researchers are interested in:
+Here are four questions that the researchers are interested in (continues on p.
+3):

 - 1. Looking at the data one pair of variables at a time, which variables seem to be related to which other variables in the data?
 Which are not?
 Are all of the relationships what a reasonable person would expect, or are there some surprises?
 Can you explain these findings in terms of the meanings of the variables? - 2.
-There is a theory that, if we ignore all other variables, per-capita income should be related to crime rate, and that this relationship may be different in different regions of the country (Northeast, North-central, South, and West).
+There is a theory that, if we ignore all other variables, per-capita income should be related to crime rate, and that this relationship may be different in different regions of the country (Northeast, Northcentral, South, and West).
 What do the data say? - 3.
 Find the best model predicting per-capita income from the other variables (including possible transformations, interactions, etc.).
-Here "best" means a good compromise between - Best reflects the social science and the meaning of the variables - Best satisfies modeling assumptions - Is most clearly indicated by the data
+Here "best" means a good compromise between - Best reflects the social science and the meaning of the variables - Best satisfies modeling assumptions - Is most clearly indicated by the data - Can be explained to someone who is more interested in social, economic and health factors than in mathematics and statistics.

-&lt;sup>1Kutner, M.H., Nachsheim, C.J., Neter, J. & Li, W. (2005) Applied Linear Statistical Models, Fifth Edition.
+1Kutner, M.H., Nachsheim, C.J., Neter, J. & Li, W. (2005) Applied Linear Statistical Models, Fifth Edition.
 NY: McGraw-Hill/Irwin.